utdata/rwdir/docs/12-explore.md

 ## Cleaning up categorical data

-Another reason you might explore categorical data is to make sure that the values in that column are clean and free of typos and values that might be better combined.
+If you are going to count our summarize rows based on categorical data, you might want to make sure the values in that column are clean and free of typos and values that might be better combined.

 In class we did this with the `proposed_use` column in our wells data in the [Cleaning] chapter.
 Review that chapter for examples.